harness/developer-hub/tutorials/internal-developer-portal/how-to-track-migrations.md

 ### Select DataSource and DataPoints

-3. Select the gitprovider datasource, for the example I'm trying out I chose the Github Datasource along with `extract string from a file` datapoints to extract the version number.
+3. Select the git provider datasource, for example GitHub along with `extract string from a file` data point to extract the version number.

 ### Branch Specification
 4. Specifying the Branch: If you know the branch name, specify it directly.
 If not, the system will use the branch where the catalog-info.yaml is stored.